Having been to Disney World Florida a few times, we really thought we would be disappointed with Eurodisney. We were wrong.

 The Priority Card lasts the duration of your trip and can be used in both parks.

 We were given maps and guides to both parks with disability relative information regarding each attraction so we could decide what our child would cope with before riding.

 The only ride an autistic child cannot go on is the toy story parachute drop.
 This is because it can often get stuck at the top and the nature of the seats mean that the child is alone and may panic.

 The only ride we had to queue for was Ratitouille which has no disabled queue.
 Instead you join the fastpass queue and have around a ten minute wait in a dark and crowded queue.
 It might be worth asking how long the wait will be for this ride and judging if your child will cope before attempting it.

-The pass works differently depending on disability and some rides require two carers to ride with an autistic person.
+The Priority Card works differently depending on disability and some rides require two carers to ride with an autistic person.

-It was more than worth the trip back to the hotel to get the evidence for the pass as there is no way our child would of coped with the queues in either park.
+It was more than worth the trip back to the hotel to get the evidence for the Priority Card as there is no way our child would of coped with the queues in either park.

 We drove down to France and took the Eurotunnel across.
 Disney is around three hours drive from Calais.
 You can use tesco club card vouchers for the Eurotunnel crossing or the ferry can be cheaper option.

 We found a deal on the Disneyland website and paid £415 for 2 nights self catering accomodation at Disney’s Davy Crockett Ranch (https://autismkidsontour.com/2017/01/16/eurodisneys-davy-crockett-ranch/) and three days tickets for both parks, including free parking and extra magic hours aswell as use of the swimming pool.
 This price was for up to 6 people so could work out at £69 each for a three day holiday at Eurodisney!